 See Related: Best Conservation Books to Read

-The environment can be polluted directly as a result of conflict, or may occur indirectly as a result of human activities in sensitive areas.
+Pollution may occur directly as a consequence of warfare or indirectly as a result of human activities in sensitive areas.

 The resulting oil pollution and atmospheric pollution had severe environmental consequences, severely impacting local wildlife, especially marine life and seabirds.